-This first trimester of calculus focuses on learning how to differentiate.
+This two-trimester course focuses on learning how to differentiate and integrate.
 As the derivative represents the slope of the curve and instantaneous change, students practice finding derivatives of functions.
-This class is intended for most collegebound seniors who expect to study business or the sciences in college.
-Applications of the derivative focus on economics, business, and statistics.
+With a solid understanding of differentiation, students begin an in-depth study of the integral.
+This class is intended for most college-bound seniors who expect to study business or the sciences in college.
+This class is comparable to the first semester of calculus in most colleges.